-Vary Unit Trust for NSW land and get pay lower land tax.
+Update Unit Trust for NSW land for foreigners to pay lower land tax

 Why vary Unit Trust for NSW land?
 This reduces land tax payable on NSW land.
 Build this Deed of Variation to update your Unit Trust for NSW land tax.
 The Variation complies with Section 3A Land Tax Management Act 1956 (NSW).
 The NSW Office of State Revenue has reviewed the Variation to ensure its compliance.
 Upon signing the Deed of Variation your Unit Trust is then treated as a ‘fixed trust’ – thus reducing land tax.

 Failure to have a section 3A ‘fixed trust’ means that you pay extra land tax.

 In most States, there is an automatic threshold before land tax is payable for land held in Unit Trusts.
 In NSW, there is no tax-free threshold for taxable land in a Unit Trust unless it is a ‘fixed trust’.
 If your Unit Trust is a ‘usual’ Unit Trust then you pay land tax on every dollar of your NSW land.

 If you own land in NSW that is in a ‘fixed trust’ complying with section 3A, you only pay tax on the amount over the threshold.
 For example, if you have a $300,000 property in your Unit Trust then in all States you don’t pay land tax because it is under the threshold.
 However, in NSW, you do pay land tax on a $300,000 property – if you are in a Unit Trust.
 However, if you are in a section 3A ‘fixed’ Unit Trust then this property is under the NSW threshold for land tax, no land tax is payable.

 Example of why you need to vary Unit Trust for NSW land